Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Proofs for Section

 Note $\tilde{F}_2$ is a piecewise linear continuous map with slope equal to $\pm 3$.
-Hence, the topological entropy of $\tilde{F}_2$ is equal to $\log 3$ \citep[Corollary of Theorem 7.2,]{de2012one}.
-For univariate map on a compact interval, positive topological entropy implies Devaney-chaotic \citep[Theorem 3.13,][]{elaydi2007discrete}.
-Also, topological conjugacy preserves topological entropy \citep[Theorem 1.7, Ch.8,][]{robinson1998dynamical}.
-Therefore, we have $\tilde{F}$ is Devaney chaotic and has topological entropy $\log 3$.
+Hence, the topological entropy of $\tilde{F}_2$ is equal to $\log 3$ \citep[Corollary of Theorem 7.2]{de2012one}.
+For a univariate map on a compact interval, positive topological entropy implies Devaney chaotic \citep[][Theorem 3.13]{elaydi2007discrete}.
+Due to the conjugacy, we have that $\tilde{F}$ is also Devaney chaotic.
+Also, conjugacy preserves topological entropy \citep[][Theorem 1.7, Ch.8]{robinson1998dynamical}.
+Therefore, $h(\tilde{F})=\log 3$.